thuchoang90/thuchoang90.github.io/_posts/2020-07-11-keystone-ethernet-driver.md

   5. choose the appropriate drivers and turn them on (mostly they are the Intel and Realtek ones)
   6. Now just keep Exit till the end and choose Yes when asked to save the new configurations

-This line is for applying the new config file into the build file
+This line is for applying the new config file into the build file:
 ```shell
 $ cp hifive-conf/linux_defconfig hifive-conf/linux_cma_conf
 ```